rust-lang/log/rfcs/0001-inline-expression-value-logging.md

 supplying a custom literal prefix to the message, for additional context.
 It is also less symmetric with the the _formatted logging_ macros, where the format string literal represents the _entire_ text message of the log `Record`.
-Finally, this alternatives adds a small but measurable amount of formatting overhead, as the value needs to be formatted to a temporary `fmt::Arguments` before formatting to the final message.
+Finally, this alternative adds a small but measurable amount of formatting overhead, as the value needs to be formatted to a temporary `fmt::Arguments` before formatting to the final message.